 The Canon RF mount retains the same wide 54mm diameter as the EF mount, but with a big reduction in the back focus distance – the distance between the mount and the sensor – from 44mm in the EF mount to 20mm in the RF mount.
 This has come about because EF-mount DSLRs had to be designed around the camera's reflex mirror mechanism, but RF-mount cameras are mirrorless, which allows lens designers to prioritise optical performance and makes new optical designs possible.

 In particular, lenses used to require additional optical engineering to shift the optical system forward to avoid the mirror of the camera while retaining the same focal length, but with the RF mount this is no longer the case.
 As a result, RF lenses can often be made more compact and more lightweight than their EF mount equivalents.
+For example, at approximately 323mm in length, the RF 100-300mm F2.8L IS USM is not much bigger than the older EF 300mm f.28L IS II USM, but it covers a wider range of focal lengths and is equipped with a more powerful Image Stabilizer, a Lens Control Ring and other innovative technologies.
 RF lenses can also be constructed with larger diameter, rear-positioned elements.
 This type of design helps reduce the bending of light rays as they pass through the lens, which reduces aberrations and improves overall image quality.
 It is now possible to have larger apertures for a given focal length and achieve corner-to-corner sharpness with minimal light fall-off.

 12-pin connection